icidasset/diffuse/src/Static/Info/Info.md

 ## How does it work?

-Isotach locates all the music files on the given services, extracts the metadata and then stores it via the user layer (which was explained before).
+Diffuse locates all the music files on the given services, extracts the metadata and then stores it via the user layer (which was explained before).

 <div id="CORS" />